The Sad Reality & The Hopeful Reality.

 I am going to call this trafficked woman Tara.

 The news I received was from a family member of Tara’s.
-They said had been murdered, most likely by her trafficker.
-While the case is still open for investigation, those of us who have worked with sex trafficked women know the most likely truth.
-Tara was murdered.
-There is no way to sugar coat this and there was no way to soften the blow of hearing the words when they were spoken
+They said the believe she had been murdered, most likely by her trafficker.
+While the case is still open for investigation, the reality of what happened to Tara is still heartbreaking.

 I have often wondered how I would respond when I would get a call like this one; it seems inevitable knowing the lifestyle that many of these victims lead.
 Many days I sit at my desk and as I eat my lunch, I scour local news to see if any of the women that I know who have been trafficked or their traffickers for that matter, have made headlines.
 I often see an arrest or name mentioned in an article but nothing as extreme as Tara’s story.
 Not that it hasn’t happened.
 You see, most of these victims are voiceless and nothing about them would be newsworthy.
 But Wednesday was a different day, it was the day that I would hear of an awful and gruesome death.
 This was the death of a friend who left behind only a few human beings who knew of her difficult struggle to leave her complicated life behind.